-336. Publication of information in connection with UCITS schemes 337.
-Regulations for schemes authorised under Chapter 3 or 4.
-338. Regulations for schemes recognised under Chapter 5 or 6.
-339. Regulations for experienced investor funds.
-340. Other regulations.
+- 336. Publication of information in connection with UCITS schemes. - 337.
+Regulations for schemes authorised under Chapter 3 or 4. - 338.
+Regulations for schemes recognised under Chapter 5 or 6. - 339.
+Regulations for experienced investor funds. - 340.
+Other regulations. - 341.
+Codes of practice and guidance notes.

-PART 19 NG AND PROSPECTUSES
+PART 19 LISTING AND PROSPECTUSES